Topics Map > Wired

 NOTE: Rountree Commons Residents please contact 1-800-767-9779 or email@example.com during the following hours (M-F 8am to 5pm CST).
 ITS does not support the network at Rountree Commons.
 ITS can help with any computer issues that you might have, but if it is determined that it is a network issue, we will refer you to contact CompunetInc for support.

-Connecting a Router or Laptop Desktop:1.
-Plug your network device (laptop, router, etc.) into the “DATA” port using an Ethernet cable.
+Connecting a router, laptop or desktop (device that uses an internet browser):1.
+Plug your network device that can use a web browser into the “DATA” port using an Ethernet cable.
 If you do not have one, ITS sells 10ft cables for $5 which is applied to your PASS account.
-During move-in, you may purchase a cable from the ITS student assigned to your hall, or you can stop by the Help Desk anytime during the year on the 1st floor of Karrmann Library to purchase one.
+During move-in, you may purchase a cable from the ITS student employee assigned to your hall, or you can stop by the Help Desk anytime during the year on the 1st floor of Karrmann Library to purchase one.

 2. On your wired device, navigate to any web browser.
-If the “NetReg” page does not appear automatically, head to the NetReg Registration page (if you enter www. before the URL, the page won’t load).
+If the “NetReg” page does not appear automatically when launching your browser, navigate to the NetReg Registration page (if you enter www. before the URL, the page will fail to load).
 This website will guide you through registering your device on the network.

 The 'NetReg" page will look similar to this:

-3. Once you have registered your device, restart all routers and devices wired in.
-After 90 seconds and you have rebooted your devices, you should be connected to the network.
+3. Once you have registered your device, reboot/restart all routers and devices wired in.
+You should be connected to the network if you have waited 90 seconds after rebooting/restating.

 Do to the nature of these devices, manual registration in NetReg is required to have network access on these devices if you do not have your own wireless router.
 These devices include: gaming consoles, Rokus, AppleTVs, Chromecasts, etc.